andreazevedo/robocar/README.md

 # Robocar

-A self-driving trolley built with raspberry pi and C++ 17.
+A self-driving car built with raspberry pi and C++ 17.